Block Storage CSI

 • kind: Pod

-• volumes.persistentVolumeClaim.claimName: enter a name for the PersistentVolumeClaim to specify.
+• volumes.persistentVolumeClaim.claimName: Enter a name for PersistentVolumeClaim to specify.

 Remove PersistentVolumeClaim

-Kubernetes' PersistentVolumeClaim is not deleted, even when the requested resources are deleted such as deployment, StatefulSet, ReplicaSet, and pod.
-A separate command is required to delete it.
+Kubernetes' PersistentVolumeClaim is not deleted, even when the requested resources such as deployment, StatefulSet, ReplicaSet, and pod are deleted.
+You need a separate command to delete it.

 To check PersistentVolumeClaim and remove it, use the following commands separately: